Refreshing your financial services marketing plan or creating one from scratch? Here’s what you need to know.

 - Retaining existing clients

-At different stages of your company’s journey, you may have different goals.
-When goals change, so does your marketing plan.
-On the plus side, many marketing tactics for financial services can help you achieve several goals at once.
+You may have different goals at different stages of your company’s journey.
+But, when goals change, so should your strategies.
+Luckily, many financial services digital marketing tactics can help you achieve multiple goals at once.

-When pinpointing your current goals, consider taking advantage of the popular SMART (specific, measurable, achievable, relevant, time-bound) marketing goal system.
+When nailing down your goals, consider taking advantage of the straightforward SMART marketing goal system, which stands for specific, measurable, achievable, relevant, and time-bound.

-An example of such a goal would be: increase mortgage leads by 10% by Q3 2021.
-This goal provides your marketing team a solid starting point for the campaign.
+One example of such a goal would be: to increase mortgage leads by 10% by Q4 2022.
+This goal provides your marketing team with a solid starting point for the campaign.

 2. Identify KPIs